flesser/mark726-eve-lore-ebook/mark726s-eve-lore-survival-guide.md

 that a person known as [the Broker](http://wiki.eveonline.com/en/wiki/The_Broker) had actually replaced the admiral to sabotage his reputation before killing him, but of course this is not known in an IC context).
-This acts as the catalyst needed to restart the Caldari-Gallente war.
+This acted as the catalyst needed to restart the Caldari-Gallente war.

 Perhaps the most notable development in recent times for the Gallente are the